Andrey-Zelenskiy/samosa/src/samosa/symmetry/INDEX.md

 This sub-module provides core tools for working with symmetries in the context of group theory.

-- `symmetry_utils.py` is the main script, which defines a `Group` object, used as a container to store all relevant symmetry properties and methods for a given problem.
+- `group_utils.py` is the main script, which defines a `Group` and `GroupElement` objects, used as a container to store all relevant symmetry properties and methods for a given problem.
 - `point_group_utils.py` is a collection of methods used to define and manipulate 3D point groups.
 - `symmetric_group_utils.py` is similar to `point_group_utils.py`, but is